 - Find low-salt snacks you enjoy such as fruit, unsalted nuts, plain & unsalted popcorn, yoghurt, biscuits and crackers low in sodium.

 - Limit intake of salami, sausages, ham and other processed or cured meats.

-- Choose vegetables and fish in canned spring water instead of brine.
+- Choose vegetables and fish canned in spring water instead of brine.

-- When shopping read labels for sodium content of foods:
+- When shopping, read labels for sodium content of foods.

 Sodium NZ Nutrition Foundation

 Salt and blood pressure NZ Heart Foundation